emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	This is the "data" version of :c:func:`emscripten_async_wget2`.
 It is an **experimental** "more feature complete" version of :c:func:`emscripten_async_wget_data`.

 	Instead of writing to a file, this function writes to a buffer directly in memory.
-This avoids the overhead of using the emulated file system; note however that since files are not used, it cannot do the 'prepare' stage to set things up for ``IMG_Load`` and so forth (``IMG_Load`` etc. work on files).
+This avoids the overhead of using the emulated file system; note however that since files are not used, it cannot run preload plugins to set things up for ``IMG_Load`` and so forth (``IMG_Load`` etc. work on files).

-	In addition to fetching the URL from the network, the contents are prepared so that the data is usable in ``IMG_Load`` and so forth (we asynchronously do the work to make the browser decode the image or audio etc.).

 	When the file is ready the ``onload`` callback will be called with the object pointers given in ``arg``, a pointer to the buffer in memory, and an unsigned integer containing the size of the buffer.
 During the download the ``onprogress`` callback is called with progress information.
 If an error occurs, ``onerror`` will be called with the HTTP status code and a string containing the status description.

 	:param url: The URL of the file to load.